tari-project/tari/RFC/src/Glossary.md

 ## Multisig
 [multisig]: #multisig

-Multi-signatures (Multisigs) are also known as N-of-M signatures, and this means that N amount out of M amount of peers need to agree before a transaction can be spend.
+Multi-signatures (Multisigs) are also known as N-of-M signatures, this means that a minimum of N number of the M peers need to agree before a transaction can be spend.
 N and M can also be the same amount.

 ## Node ID
 [node ID]: #node-id